How Far And For How Long Can A Horse Run? 7 Things You Need To Know.

 Many opt for a slower, steady pace to maximize on the distance covered by their horse in a day as opposed to a faster paced ride which decreases not only distance but time due to the necessary breaks which have to be taken for the welfare of the horses.
 In favorable conditions a walking horse can easily cover 50km in a day with 8 hours of uninterrupted walking.

-Learn what it takes to run an authentic African stable while developing your show-jumping skills and horse back swimming!
+Learn what it takes to run horses in Africa while developing your own riding skills in disciplines such as jumping, polo crosse and cross country.

 How Far Can A Horse Go Without Stopping?